EpipremnumPinnatum/MultiChat-Exercise/README.md

 - [Create Observer Pattern for MVC](https://github.zhaw.ch/PM2-IT22tbZH-wahl-krea/uebung-hk1-verdiant-iselival-monterap/issues/27)

 ### Functional Issues

-After analyzing the project in the beginning, the following functional issues have been found.

 - [Cannot connect multiple Clients](https://github.zhaw.ch/PM2-IT22tbZH-wahl-krea/uebung-hk1-verdiant-iselival-monterap/issues/31)
 - [Seperate Thread for waiting on new messages](https://github.zhaw.ch/PM2-IT22tbZH-wahl-krea/uebung-hk1-verdiant-iselival-monterap/issues/23)